Counseling

 Beyond this relationship-oriented foundation, I’m pretty pragmatic.
 That means I use a variety of clinical strategies with the goal of helping you or your teen get unstuck.
 These include motivational interviewing, existential approaches, narrative therapy, and parts work.

-Many teens are extremely ambivalent about the process of change, even teens who actually want to attend counseling.
-Motivational interviewing is an evidence-based approach that focuses on resolving this ambivalence, identifying genuine reasons for making change, developing skills for taking action, and supporting the process of doing something new.
+Motivational Interviewing.
+Many people are extremely ambivalent about the process of change, especially teens and emerging adults.
+This is true even for those who want to attend counseling, because change is hard.
+Motivational interviewing is an evidence-based approach that focuses on resolving this ambivalence, identifying genuine reasons for making change, and supporting the process of doing something new.

-Existential psychotherapy addresses pointlessness, stuckness, and The Big Questions — topics which are especially relevant to those dealing with depression, trauma, and substance-related concerns.
+Existential Approaches.
+Existential psychotherapy addresses pointlessness, stuckness, and The Big Questions — topics which can be especially relevant to those dealing with depression, trauma, and substance-related concerns.
 Existential approaches help us identify these concerns, explore them, and develop practical strategies for managing — and even embracing — them.

+Narrative Therapy.
 The stories we tell about ourselves define how we act, think, and feel.
 They determine how we interpret the information of our lives, how we interact with the world, and how we make sense of our past, present, and future.
-Narrative therapy encourages us to revisit these stories — exploring if they are useful or lead to stuckness, and re-authoring the parts that no longer serve us.
+Narrative therapy encourages us to revisit these stories — exploring if they remain useful and re-authoring the parts that no longer serve us.

-We all have different “parts” of our Self.
-Common examples include Protectors, Critics, Rebels, and Self-Bullies.
+Parts Work.
+We all have different “parts” of our Self — such as Protectors, Critics, Rebels, and Self-Bullies.
 These parts help us navigate trauma, depression, anxiety, and other difficulties.
-However, in their effort to keep us safe, at times they’re demanding, stubborn, or argumentative.
-Parts work acknowledged all our parts and explores strategies for letting them retire from their work.
+However, in their effort to keep us safe, they can seem demanding, stubborn, or argumentative.
+Parts work acknowledges all our parts and explores strategies for letting them retire from their work.

 CONSISTENT, PREDICTABLE, AND IN-PERSON

-It seems to me that therapy — at least effective therapy — is a liminal space.
-We intentionally come to a set-aside place, where we are neither here nor there, in order to focus specifically on some sort of transition.
+It seems to me that therapy — at least truly meaningful therapy — is a liminal space.
+We intentionally come to a set-aside place, where we are neither here nor there, in order to focus specifically on some sort of change or transition.
 Meaningful liminal spaces simply can’t be created online.

-Weekly in-person sessions aren’t what everyone wants.
-However, in my experience, the clients I meet with who are seeking services to address the concerns I focus on will have the best treatment outcomes when they engage in consistent, predictable, in-person sessions.
+Weekly in-person sessions aren’t what everyone wants, and there are many therapists willing hold sessions online or with less frequency.
+However — for the clients I meet with who are wishing to address the concerns I focus on — I absolutely believe the best possible treatment outcomes require consistent, predictable, in-person sessions.